 Financial advisors often suggest that retirees should aim to replace around 80% of their pre-retirement income in order to maintain the same lifestyle.
 This is usually calculated as 70% of the annual pre-retirement salary.
 This amount may be enough if you have paid off your mortgage and are in good health when you retire.
 However, if you plan to build your dream home, travel the world, or pursue a degree, you may need more than 100% of your pre-retirement income.

-This strategy means a 5% return on investment, after taxes and inflation, without additional retirement income, such as Social Security, and a lifestyle similar to the one you would have when you retired.
-They may have different visions for their golden years, for example, not all married couples retire at the same time, but working together to achieve similar retirement goals and expectations can help both of you prepare for success.
-Because the importance of saving for retirement is enormous, we've made lists of Roth IRA and IRA brokers so you can find the best places to create these retirement accounts.
-For example, a retirement calculator can help you analyze considerations when planning for retirement, including your investments, inflation, and the amount of your income you expect to replace.
+This strategy requires a 5% return on investment after taxes and inflation, without any additional retirement income such as Social Security.
+It is important for married couples to have similar expectations and goals when it comes to retirement planning.
+To help you get started, we have compiled lists of Roth IRA and IRA brokers so you can find the best places to create these retirement accounts.
+A retirement calculator can also be used to analyze investments, inflation, and the amount of income you expect to replace.

 It is important to note that those who retire earlier will need more money than those who retire later.
 In addition to saving money in several retirement accounts, it is also important to take advantage of any employer contributions you receive to those accounts.
 Retirement planning can be daunting, especially now that fewer employers offer pensions that can help fund their golden years.
 My goal is to help you take the guesswork out of retirement planning or find the best insurance coverage at the cheapest rates for you.
 The amount of money needed during retirement depends on factors such as age, health, lifestyle, and where you plan to live.
 It is important to start planning and saving for retirement many years in advance.